pinojs/pino/docs/api.md

 <a id="serializers"></a>
 ### logger\[Symbol.for('pino.serializers')\]

-Returns the serializers for the logger instance, as seen by the logger itself.
-Child loggers might reuse the same instance of their parent, if there are no changes.
+Returns the serializers as applied to the current logger instance.
+If a child logger did not register it's own serializer upon instantiation the serializers of the parent will be returned.

 <a id="level-change"></a>
 ### Event: 'level-change'